hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 We think this work is important for the Python ecosystem.
 PyPy has established a baseline for performance in pure python code, providing an answer for the "Python is slow" detractors.
-The techniques used to make ``cpyext`` performant will let PyPy become an alternative for people who mix C extensions with python, which, it turns out, is just about everyone.
+The techniques used to make ``cpyext`` performant will let PyPy become an alternative for people who mix C extensions with python, which, it turns out, is just about everyone, in particular those using the various scientific libraries.
 Today, many developers are forced to seek performance by converting code from python to a lower language.
-We feel there is no reason to do this, but in order to prove it we must be able to run both their python and their c-extensions performantly, then we can begin to educate them how to write JIT-freindly code in the first place.
+We feel there is no reason to do this, but in order to prove it we must be able to run both their python and their C extensions performantly, then we can begin to educate them how to write JIT-friendly code in the first place.

+We envision a future in which you can run arbitrary Python programs on PyPy, with the JIT speeding up the pure Python parts and the C parts running as fast as today: the best of both worlds!